 Richardson is pictured in this photo (above) as he assisted in a search and rescue operation in Delmas.
 Innocent says he intends to return to Haiti in the near future.

 An interdenominational prayer service is set for this evening at 6:30 p.m. at the Cathedral of the Holy Cross in Boston's South End to mark the one month anniversary of the Jan.
 12 earthquake in Haiti.Read more

-Family members of Haiti earthquake victims who are enrolled in state-subsidized health care plans would get a reprieve from premiums this year, under plans outlined by state health care regulators Thursday.
-The move, according to Connector Authority...
-Read more
+Family members of Haiti earthquake victims who are enrolled in state-subsidized health care plans would get a reprieve from premiums this year, under plans outlined by state health care regulators Thursday.Read more

 The city of Boston has organized a community forum for Thursday to address what Mayor Tom Menino calls “potential scams and fraudulent activity” that are targeting Haitians in the aftermath of the Jan.
-12 earthquake.
-The meeting will be held on Thursday,...
-Read more
+12 earthquake.Read more

 Students at Harvard University have organized a Friday, Feb.
 12 concert that will raise funds for Partners in Health.
 The event will be staged from 7-8:30 p.m. at Harvard's Sanders Theatre.
 Tickets: $10 student, $25 regular admission (buy here or at the Harvard Box Office in Holyoke Center; all proceeds go to Partners In Health (PIH).